garry-p12/devils-advocate/README.md

 `(claim, evidence, component_id)` JSON.
 A cached entry is returnable only if all of: identical claim/evidence/component_id, identical `das_threshold` at write time, identical `pool_signature` (registry hash).
-System-error FAILs are never cached.
-Full validity model in **DESIGN §1.7**.

 ---